poch-umd/389Rfall2019/week/6/writeup/README.md

 In addition there always was a block of assembler that called into the update_flag routine upon success.

-The difference between the check routines were in their structure - check2 had a loop whereas check1 didn't, and check3 utilized a multi-way branch via a switch whereas the others had if/else logic.
-These differences indicated the nature of each check.
+The difference between the check routines were in their structure - check3 utilized a multi-way branch via a switch whereas check1 and check2 had if/else logic.
+These differences indicated the nature of each check routine.

 The flag looks to be computed somehow.
 I took a look at the routine in binaryninja and it was a block of assembler code, so the flag wasn't stored in the traditional sense.
 The routine also had five parameters.